GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step08/Tutorial.rst

 The XML ``Solvers`` tag is used to list and parameterize these solvers.

-To specify a coupling between two solvers, as done here, we define and characterize each single-physics solver separately.
+We define and characterize each single-physics solver separately.
 Then, we define a *coupling solver* between these single-physics solvers as another, separate, solver.
 This approach allows for generality and flexibility in our multi-physics resolutions.